tobiaslenz1988/OilLevelTempSensor_GC9A01_2_0/README.md

 /*
   This example is for the combined OilLevel/Temoerature Sensor G266 of the VAG Family.
-  There are two types of the Sensor:
+  There are all in all three types of the Sensors:

   The "old" Version, used in
   -Audi A4 (B5) 1.8 20V